mence/radio-beta/README.md

 At this point it's worth considering larger testing concerns such as:

 * Actual OS-based testing: How does the overall product behave on OSX and Windows?
 Can we build or run our smoke tests against real machines?
     - For interest's sake, I hacked together a [proof of concept of an OSX automated test](test/hammerspoon/README.md) using [Hammerspoon](http://www.hammerspoon.org/).
+    - Alternative options could be:
-An alternative would be [SikuliX](http://www.sikulix.com/) which has the advantage of being cross-platform, as well as letting you code in a wider range of languages.
+        + [SikuliX](http://www.sikulix.com/) which has the advantage of being cross-platform, as well as letting you code in a wider range of languages (Python, Ruby, Java) as well as an IDE for graphical test creation
+        + ChromeDriver for Selenium to drive the app in dev mode on actual OSX and Windows machines
 * Performance testing: How does our application behave when the backend servers are under load?
 Are there rendering limits in the UI?
 * Cross-platform testing: investigate if it's possible to send tests to a cross platform test suite such as [SauceLabs](https://saucelabs.com/).

+### Product ideas for discussion

+*Some other suggestions for product improvements that I noticed during the test session*

+* Try different UI designs, potentially even A/B testing them across users
+    - Currently it seems like GLUE is pretty tightly coupled to the implementation.
+Maybe consider ripping player styles out to a different CSS file?
+* Better surfacing Radio - it feels like discovery of Radio is pretty hard.
+If you miss the sidebar item, there's very little to drive you to discovering and using Radio.
+* Allow power tweaking/vote editing - This feels like a difference to Pandora.
+It would be worth testing what the usage of such a feature would be and if this attracts power users more.
+* Making Radio stations shareable - this might move Radio to more of it's own object, as in sharing a station could mean sharing the seed track plus the vote history to rebuild the station.
+* Indicating friends who are listening to a station - by clicking their station so you can listen along.
+* Deeper integration into the echoNest data to get that "woah that's a great song" feeling in there (leading to less of a playlist on shuffle feel, and rather more like listening to a cool DJ)
+* Could Radio become a separate app?
+    - Can we decouple some of the radio player logic out for a separate Spotify app?
+    - Could decoupling logic help other long tail implmentations such as Roku, car, etc?
+* Making connect Radio a seamless handoff as we have done in the other player functions.
+This might require Radio to become a more dominant part of the schema.

 ## Other Application Notes